nathnaeltamirat/EdirX-IPI-School-Project/Readme.md

 3. Edir Approval and Edir event page

 ## Folder Structure
-For now only the pages Folder is utilized
+For now only the pages and dashboard  in cssAssignment1 is created
 ```bash

 pages